geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-14/meeting-transcript.md

 ##### **Flata** [[00:34:25](https://www.youtube.com/watch?v=4p_uWDeaO_8&t=2065)]
 Hello, so I think right now the main PR has been merged, so that's step one.
-Right now, I think what Chenyu said on the Retinanet channel just mainly focused on getting the tiny box runs going, especially with FP16, because I think there's definitely inconsistent losses, one where it's NaN for the AM driver and the AMD driver.
+Right now, I think what Chenyu said on the Retinanet channel just mainly focused on getting the TinyBox runs going, especially with FP16, because I think there's definitely inconsistent losses, one where it's NaN for the AM driver and the AMD driver.
-It was going, but...
+It was going, but..
 But I think we just need to make sure that it actually converges as well.
 So I'm going to put up smaller PRs, just kind of add some sort of debugging flags to the main training script so that it's easier to figure out some of the issues there.
 And I think when Chenyu ran the eval beam, I think on the last run that converged, it worked for him.